g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 Ladders are useful.
 Most useful work takes place inside them, despite them.
 You can't scale without a ladder.
 It's fine to [rest and vest](https://www.google.com/search?q=rest+and+vest&client=ubuntu-chr&sourceid=chrome&ie=UTF-8) once in a while.

 Please do not let me tell you what to do.

+_You do not need to do anything differently_ for you / this class to succeed.
+All you need to do is do things intentionally, [get got](https://thezvi.wordpress.com/2017/09/23/out-to-get-you/) on purpose, _verify_ that the ladder is good for you, and thus reap the benefits of actual choice.

 <br>